Carver Surf Skate

 Call To Book a Test Ride

 First of all, what is a Carver Surfskate?
 It’s a skateboard with patented truck geometry that creates thrust and deep rail to rail carves, yielding a carve dynamic that is remarkably similar to a surfboard.
-There are several considerations when choosing a board model.

 The C7 dual-axis truck set is very fluid, like riding a single fin surfboard and replicating the lateral sway you feel as you pump for speed.
 The dual axis allows the rider to adjust both axis independently for fine tuning.
 It’s a bit heavier than CX truck, but the internal spring system allows for a wide range of adjustment.
 The trailing arm and wide adjustment range make this truck better for faster speeds and fluid surfing.

 The CX truck is a single -axis truck with a precision pivot pin which allows for very snappy turns, like riding a thruster surfboard, and replicating the quick response you feel as you pump for speed.
 The single axis permits one axis of adjustment before a different shape or hardness of bushing is needed.
 It’s the same weight as a standard truck, but the simpler, lighter truck design is better for airs, skate parks and transition.

 -Mini length boards are quicker turning, easier to pump and snappier.
 Mini boards are preferable for use in tighter spaces where easy pumping and tight cutbacks are desired, such as driveways, flat lots and small banks.
 The shorter the board the snappier the feel, so the advantage of a Mini board is how easy it is to pump around, or how it replicates the feel of the mini surfboard you ride.
 A ‘Mini’ board ranges between 25.5” to 29”, with the shorter ones being looser and the longer ones being a bit more stable.